30 Dec 2024

 Generators and Services in Infrahub – Part 2

-In this second part of our series on generators and services, we delve deeper into the practical aspects of creating a generator that streamlines the delivery of new sites.
-This blog aims to provide a comprehensive overview of the process, focusing on the use case, design requirements, workflow, and a live demonstration of the generator in action.
+This post aims to provide a comprehensive overview of the process, focusing on the use case, design requirements, workflow, and a live demonstration of the Generator in action.
 If you missed our first article and video in this series, be sure you check those out.

 Recap of Generators

 Generators are generic plugins that query data and create new nodes and relationships based on the results.
 They can play a crucial role in automating the creation of new objects, services, and other elements within infrastructure management and deployment frameworks.
-The logic behind these generators determines how effectively they can automate processes.
+The logic behind these Generators determines how effectively they can automate processes.

-Defining the Generator Use Case
+Defining the Generator use case

-For our generator, the primary use case is to automate the delivery of new sites.
+For our Generator, the primary use case is to automate the delivery of new sites.
 This involves creating a consistent and repeatable process for setting up new infrastructure.
 Our deliverables will include the creation of devices within Infrahub and the artifacts necessary for launching new sites.
-We’ll also record our design requirements and map out the general generator workflow.
+We’ll also record our design requirements and map out the general Generator workflow.

 diagram

-Design Requirements
+Design requirements

 Before diving into the workflow, we’ll clarify our design requirements.
 This includes decisions about hardware configurations, naming conventions, and the relationships between devices.

-Hardware Configuration
+Hardware configuration

-We will implement two configurations:
+We'll implement two configurations:

-Naming Conventions
+Naming conventions

 • (site)-(device)-(incrementor)

-• (device) – will be the type of device
+• (device) – the type of device

 Relationships

-Map the Workflow
+Map the workflow

-In our next article we’ll dive into the actual code that runs our generator.
+In our next article we’ll dive into the actual code that runs our Generator.
 But for now we’ve outlined, in psuedocode, what this workflow should look like.

 function generate(site):